 |Combination of institutional and on-job training (on-the-job greater than ½); non-farm co-operative institutional training and non-farm co-operative on-job training (FT non-farm co-op/on-the-job):||Full-Time Only||$586.46||$709.22||$817.36||$53.15|

 - The quarter-time rate may be paid only during extended evaluation.

-- For On-Job Training, training wage plus subsistence allowance cannot exceed the journeyman wage.
+- For on-job training, the training wage plus the subsistence allowance cannot exceed the journeyman wage.

-- This maximum rate was calculated based upon full-time enrollment for a Veteran with the following dependents: spouse, mother, father and 25 children.
+- This maximum rate was calculated based on full-time enrollment for a veteran with the following dependents: spouse, mother, father and 25 children.

-Veterans who qualify for the Post-9/11 or Forever GI Bill may be eligible to receive the Basic Allowance for Housing (BAH) rate for subsistence.
+Veterans who qualify for the Post-9/11 GI Bill or the Forever GI Bill may be eligible to receive the basic allowance for housing rate for subsistence.

-Annual increases are based on the Consumer Price Index (CPI).
+Annual increases are based on the consumer price index.

-VR&E subsistence allowance will automatically adjust with the new COLA rate within VA’s electronic subsistence allowance system effective October 1, 2020.
+VR&E subsistence allowance will automatically adjust with the new cost-of-living adjustment rate within VA’s electronic subsistence allowance system, effective Oct.
+1, 2021.
 If you are pursuing an educational or training program, you will receive an increase in your subsistence allowance rate.
-Since the Department of Veterans Affairs (VA) pays subsistence allowance for training that has been completed in the previous month, the first payment at these rates will be reflected in the November 1, 2020 subsistence allowance payment/disbursement.